If you're a self employed personal trainer, you're also a business owner. A business owner who employs his or herself (self employed).

 To assess the success of your blog, you could use one or all of the factors above, depending on how you use your blog.

-For example, I use this blog page to educate personal trainers, increase brand awareness and invite people to try out our free fitness marketing courses.
+For example, I use this blog page to educate personal trainers, increase brand awareness and invite people to try out our free fitness marketing resources.

 This then builds the trust and rapport required to sell our Managed Website Subscription.